-2. Leverage private or other public funds to create additional housing opportunities.
+Leverage private or other public funds to create additional housing opportunities.

 We continue to look for leverage opportunities during the reporting period.
 Employment is one of our Family Self-Sufficiency focus areas.
-During the past year the program served 23 families.
-We hope to increase HCV participant participation during the next grant period.
+During the past year the program served 41 families.
+We hope to increase HCV participant participation during the next grant period, with a goal of 50 expected Participants.

 We continue our partnership with DSS on their Fatherhood Initiative program, which is designed around strengthening families with having positive male role models more involved and/or reconnecting fathers to or with their children.